sait-wbdv/assessments/cpnt262/assignment-4/README.md

-# Assignment 4: Express Website
+# Assignment 4: Express Gallery Website
 ## Scenario
 In the assignment, you'll create light-weight gallery website for a potential client of your choice (the client can be you).
 It will have a home page, subscribe page and gallery.